 - Never admit you might be wrong.
 Never show weakness.
 Never apologize.

 - Be easily offended, quick-tempered, unpredictable, and volatile.
+Don’t let them see you smile.
 Make them fear you.

 - Make discipline decisions impulsively, in the heat of the moment, when you’re not thinking objectively.
 Be as punitive as possible.
 Show no mercy.

 - Let the busyness of life keep you from quality family time.
 Work excessively.
 Don’t plan family fun.
 Don’t go on dates with your kids.
 Don’t read to them.
 Let them put themselves to bed.
 Be sure not to spend any one on one time with them.

 Foolish parents will do the things on this list without giving thought to the relational walls they are building between them and their kids.
 How much better it is to build relational bridges by doing exactly the opposite of each thing on that list!

 As mentioned previously, there are no guarantees.
 Some kids will resent their parents no matter what we do; they also can create walls of relational separation.
 Even so, let’s make it our goal that any walls that exist are caused by their sin, not ours.
 And let’s pour our energy into taking down walls and building bridges to their hearts whenever possible.
 That will maximize our influence on them.